tcnicholas/chic/README.rst

 Cite
 ----
-A preprint related to this work can be found on [ChemRxiv](https://www.doi.org/10.33774/chemrxiv-2021-bdkwx).
+A preprint related to this work can be found on ChemRxiv here_.